tr1llkilla/QuectobyteCollector/README.md

 Anderson, C. R. (2025).
 QuectoVirtualMemoryCollector: A Sub-Byte Telemetry Framework for Virtualized Memory Systems.
 Published manuscript.

-This is the first program ever written to record data in quectobyte data units.
-Useful for upgrading the entire programming world.
+This is the first program ever written to record data in quectobyte data units (10^-30 bytes/millisecond*).
+Useful for upgrading the entire programming world. (*unit may change)

 The **QuectoVirtualMemoryCollector (QVMC)** is a research-grade telemetry and simulation framework designed to model virtual memory behavior at the sub-byte scale—specifically, the quectobyte (10⁻³⁰ bytes).
 This system enables entropy-aware, volatility-sensitive, and compression-optimized memory modeling in virtualized environments.